MicrosoftDocs/azure-docs/articles/azure-monitor/insights/vminsights-health.md

 ![VM insights of a selected Azure virtual machine](./media/vminsights-health/vminsights-directvm-health.png)

 Here it shows a rollup **Health Status** for the virtual machine and **Alerts**, categorized by severity, which represent VM Health alerts raised when the health state changes from health to unhealthy for a health criteria.
 Selecting **VMs in critical condition** will open a page with a list of one or more VMs that are in a critical health state.
 Clicking on the health status for one of the VMs in the list will show the **Health Diagnostics** view of the VM.
 Here you can find out which health criteria is reflecting a health state issue.
 When the **Health Diagnostics** page opens, it shows all the components of the VM and their associated health criteria with current health state.
-Refer to the [Health Diagnostic](#health-diagnostics) section for more details.
+For more information, see [Health Diagnostic](#health-diagnostics).

 Selecting **View all health criteria** opens a page showing a list of all the health criteria available with this feature.
 The information can be further filtered based on the following options: